mbland/rules_scala/README.md

 ### <a id="6.5.0"></a>Limited Bazel 6.5.0 compatibility

-`rules_scala` 8.0.0 will not support Bzlmod with Bazel 6.5.0 because [Bazel 6.5.0 doesn't support `use_repo_rule`](
+`rules_scala` 8.0.0 does not support Bzlmod with Bazel 6.5.0 because [Bazel 6.5.0 doesn't support `use_repo_rule`](
 https://bazel.build/versions/6.5.0/rules/lib/globals), which
 [`rules_jvm_external` >= 6.3 requires](
 https://github.com/bazelbuild/rules_scala/issues/1482#issuecomment-2515496234).

-`WORKSPACE` builds will continue to work with Bazel 6.5.0, but not out of the box.
-Per #1647, using Bazel 6.5.0 with `rules_scala` 8.x will require adding the following flags to `.bazelrc`, required by the newer `abseil-cpp` version used by `protobuf`:
+`WORKSPACE` builds continue to work with Bazel 6.5.0, but not out of the box.
+Per #1647, using Bazel 6.5.0 with `rules_scala` 8.x requires adding the
+following flags to `.bazelrc`, required by the newer `abseil-cpp` version used by `protobuf`: